tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

     <img src="../images/mapping_based_calibrator/map2.jpg" alt="map2">
 </p>

-## Calibration
+## Estimate transformations

-Calibration starts when the user sends the command `ros2 service call /stop_mapping std_srvs/srv/Empty` in the terminal.
+The process of estimating transformations starts when the user sends the command `ros2 service call /stop_mapping std_srvs/srv/Empty` in the terminal.
 Note that the user can send this command before the rosbag ends if they think the data collected is sufficient for calibration.

 In this tutorial, we send the command after the rosbag runs until the end.
 Once the command is sent, the displayed text should be as follows: